UCSFMemoryAndAging/macpie/docs/cli.rst

 .. option:: --merge-results/--no-merge-results

    ``Default=--merge-results``.
 Whether the linked results should be merged into one dataset.
-Otherwise, the linked data objects will remain in their worksheets.
+Otherwise, the linked datasets will remain in their worksheets.

 .. option:: --help